UnknownRori/UnknownRori-PHP/README.md

 ### HTTP Request & Route

-Next, the request will be sent to Route to depending on type of the request, these Route serve as central location that all request will flow through, `Runtime Middleware` will be fired via `Core\Http\Middleware\Middleware` if the request is not a resource, if the request available in Routing, then `Core\Http\Route\Route` will fired the Controller Method.
+Next, the request will be sent to Route to depending on type of the request, these Route serve as central location that all request will flow through, `Runtime Middleware` will be fired via `Core\Support\Http\Middleware` if the request is not a resource, if the request available in Routing, then `Core\Support\Http\Route` will fired the Controller Method.

 ### Finishing
 Lastly, after the client get the response the `Runtime Middleware` will fired for the second time, and we finished the request lifecycle!